radixdlt/docs/releases/drops.md

 # Delivery Milestones for Radix Public Network 1 (RPN-1)

-Last updated: Thursday, February 27, 2020
+Last updated: Thursday, March 12, 2020

 When we looked at our development plan for our first public network (RPN-1), we decided to adopt an approach that would have four major milestones,